Summary

 Shigella bacteria can also be spread through sexual contact, especially during oral or oro-anal sex.
 Men who have sex with men are at particular risk.

-It is also possible to get shigella gastroenteritis from drinking water that is contaminated with human faeces containing Shigella bacteria.
+It is also possible to get shigellosis from drinking water that is contaminated with human faeces containing Shigella bacteria.

-The symptoms of shigella gastroenteritis may clear up after a week or so, but the person can have Shigella bacteria in their faeces for at least four weeks after the symptoms stop.
+The symptoms of shigellosis may clear up after a week or so, but the person can have Shigella bacteria in their faeces for at least four weeks after the symptoms stop.
 Occasionally, a person may excrete the bacteria for months after the symptoms have stopped.

-Stool culture or rectal swabs are used to diagnose shigella gastroenteritis.
+Stool samples or rectal swabs are tested to diagnose shigellosis.

 - plenty of fluids